ljwolf/networkx/examples/geospatial/README.txt

 `momepy <http://docs.momepy.org/en/stable/>`__ builds on top of GeoPandas and PySAL to provide a suite of algorithms focused on urban morphology.
-From a network analysis context, momepy enables you to… (Martin please add more here).
+From a network analysis context, momepy enables you to convert your line geometry to ``networkX.MultiGraph`` and back to ``GeoDataFrames`` and apply a range of analytical functions aiming at morphological description of (street) network configurations.

 See the following examples that use momepy: